Trade Setup for Friday: Top 14 things to know before Opening Bell

 Upcoming analyst or board meetings/briefings

-HDFC: Board meeting on November 4 to consider and approve the financial results for the period ended September 30, 2019
+Security & Intelligence Services - board meeting on October 24 to consider and approve the financial results for the period ended September 30, 2019 and stock split of equity shares

-Karnataka Bank: Board meeting on October 15 to consider and approve the financial results for the period ended September 30, 2019
+Deepak Nitrite - board meeting on October 24 to consider and approve the financial results for the period ended September 30, 2019

+Union Bank of India - board meeting on October 14, 2019 to consider, determine and approve the Issue Price of new equity shares proposed to be issued to the Government of India on Preferential Basis

 FII & DII data